 The student has the right to withdraw from a course of instruction at any time.
 The student is obligated to pay only for educational services rendered and for unreturned equipment.
-If the student withdraws from a program of instruction after the period allowed for cancellation of the agreement, as listed above in "Cancellation of Agreement," the school will remit a refund within 45 days following the student's withdrawal whether officially or unofficially.
+If the student withdraws from a program of instruction after the period allowed for cancellation of the agreement, as listed above in "Student's Right to Cancel," the school will remit a refund within 45 days following the student's withdrawal whether officially or unofficially.